-A Fine Old Massim Soul Boat Bowl Trobriand Islands Milne Bay Province Papua New Guinea
+A Fine Old New Guinea Massim Soul Boat Trobriand Islands Milne Bay Province Papua New Guinea

-A Fine Old Massim Soul Boat from the Trobriand Islands in the Milne Bay Province of Papua New Guinea.
+A Fine Old New Guinea Massim Soul Boat from the Trobriand Islands in the Milne Bay Province of Papua New Guinea.

 This fine Massim Ancestor Figural carving is from the Milne Bay Province in the Eastern end of Papua New Guinea.
 The late Dr Harry Beran the world expert on the Massim culture & art described this type of figural carving as a ” Soul Canoe or Soul Boat “.
 Though this beautiful artwork was carved for trade Dr Beran thought it came from a traditional art object and in his book ” Massim Tribal Art of Papua New Guinea ” Wollongong University 1980 he shows an example (no.140) and described this as s ” Soul Boat; a stylized boat with the detachable human figure in squatting position, the function of these models are uncertain though in a book by Bodrogi suggests that these carvings are soul boats, that is a model boat that provides transportation to the supernatural world of the dead “.